seonghun120614/SYD/README.md

   - [✓] Clean unnecessary files or codes
   - [✓] Modify file structure
   - [✓] Add ESLint and Prettier packages
+  - [✓] Ready for imigrate CRA to Vite
+  - [✓] Remove CRA project and rename folders and files for division in back

 - [ ] Initialize others (config files, folders, ...)
 - [ ] Backend - Create Models & Serializers